 State Fair Community College, located in Sedalia, Mo., is a public, nonprofit college that serves the educational needs of 14 counties in west central Missouri.
 More than 5,000 students choose SFCC each year because of small classes, superb educators, a beautiful campus, and one of the lowest tuition rates and fees in the state.
 In addition to the Sedalia campus, classes are offered in Boonville, Clinton, Lake of the Ozarks, Warsaw, at Whiteman Air Force in Knob Noster, and online.

 SFCC is accessible, flexible and offers classes in many convenient formats—traditional classroom courses, including late afternoon and evening classes; summer sessions; fast-track courses; 10-day interim classes; “certified job ready” classes; hybrid classes; and more than 260 online classes, including several complete degree and certificate programs online.
-Other programs include customized training for business and industry, hundreds of noncredit Lifelong Learning classes, a summer Kids College program, and free adult literacy, GED preparation, English as a Second Language, and U.S. citizenship classes.
+Other programs include customized training for business and industry, hundreds of noncredit Lifelong Learning classes, a summer Kids College program, and free adult literacy, High School Equivalency preparation, English as a Second Language, and U.S. citizenship classes.

 Whether your goal is a certificate or degree that gets you into the workforce quickly or a transfer degree to a four-year college, SFCC has what you need.
 There are more than 65 degree and certificate programs in the arts and sciences, business and career and technical fields, plus an Associate of Arts degree for transfer to a four-year college, an Associate of Arts in Teaching degree and an Associate of Science in Chemistry or Engineering.